Kabira (song): Release and response

 The song was released digitally as a part of the soundtrack of film on 29 April 2013.
 The music video of the song was officially released on 4 May 2013, through the YouTube channel of T-Series.
 It was the last original song released from the film.

 The song was ranked at position 3, in the list of "Best Songs of 2013" published by Bollywood Spice on 25 December 2013.
 In an interview with Hindustan Times actor Arshad Warsi chose the song as "one song that describes his current state of mind".
 Harshdeep Kaur picked the song as one of the Sufi songs she loves the most, while lyricist Swanand Kirkire picked the lyrics by Amitabh Bhattacharya in the song as one of his most favourites.

+A Korean man sang Kabira to congratulate his newlywed Indian friend.
+In the video, he shared that he wrote down the lyrics in Korean and dedicated himself to practicing the song daily—at work, before bed, and even in the bathroom!
+His heartfelt effort and dedication made the performance even more special.

 Critical reception

 Bollywood Hungamas Rajiv Vijayakar wrote: "Tochi Raina gives it his all and the end guitar in relentless mode is simply fabulous.
 Rekha Bhardwaj is in customary comfort zone in a mix of raags and rock".
 Writing for Koimoi, Mohar Basu praising the song as "mesmerizingly beautiful", felt "Bhardwaj's voice glistens brilliantly with Tochi Raina's".

 Reviewers from IBNLive praising the vocals by Raina and its "liberating music" stated: "It's a kind of song that grows on you.
 Not a very long number, it keeps the essence of the song intact".
 Sankhayan Ghosh of The Indian Express reacted very positively to the song; "The singers' robust, folksy voices, backed by a comforting guitar arpeggio, make this one of the better songs of the album".